What Is A Rewards Credit Card?

 Premium cards with high multipliers often require minimum incomes of RM36,000 to RM60,000 per year.
 There's no point coveting a card you can't get approved for.

-How much must you spend before the multiplier stops working?
+How much must you spend to hit the cap?

 A card with 8x points and a RM3,000 cap may give you more total rewards than a card with 12x points and a RM1,666 cap, if you're spending RM2,500 per month.